codestorm1/vintage_cell/notes.md

 > Added resistors and wire harness connection to vintage phone.
 > Added phone_hook_server to nerves cell from vintage cell
 > Tested on/off hook and dialing.
 Both are working!
+> Get rotary dialing and hook to work again - done, although dialing is spotty now
+> how to attach dialer and hook wires to RPi? - done, hooked up to proto board
+> added JST connecters and pin headers to the bell ringer proto board, for dial/hook connectors

 ## Get this thing ready for presentation!